Herschenia Arianne Brown

 Corporate Wellness Consultant

-Identifying risks of your current wellness culture that are a result of high conflict and help your organization take steps towards increased productivity to build a better workplace.
+Identifying risks of your current wellness culture (i.e. anxiety and chronic stress) that create high conflict and help your organization take steps towards to building a better workplace.

 Being an Ombuds and Mediator, I do not advocate for a particular party or interest.
 My position is to work within the ethical principles of either role to facilitate resolving the dispute.